mhagiwara/book-reviews/technology.md

     - Keep 'parking lots' - list of things you noticed during refactoring but not doing right now
     - Targeting error-prone modules which everyone is afraid of is an effective strategy

+  - Chapter 33 Personal Character
+    - If you want to be great, you are responsible for making yourself great.
+    - Study after study found 10 to 1 difference in speed (of programming and debugging), number of errors.
+    - The purpose of many good programming practices to reduce the load on your brain.
+    - Humble programmers who compensate for their fallibilities write code that's easier to understand and has fewer errors.
+    - Find code written by superior programmers and read it.
+    - Programming is only 15 percent communicating with the computer and 85 percent communicating with people.
+    - Feeling tempted to compile a program to "see what happens" is a warning sign.
+    - It's often better to give up on the error after a certain amount of time (say 15 minutes) with no progress - then think differently.
+    - The value of 'hands-on' experience is small - 'five years of C programming experience' is a silly statement - If a programmer hasn't learned C after a year or two, the next three years won't make much difference.
+    - When you first learn something, learn it the right way - this forms good habits.

 * David Beazley and Brian K. Jones.
 Python Cookbook, Third Edition, 2013.
   - Chapter 1